 - Into any hospital accessible by the public.2

-- Church or place where people have assembled for worship, or into any election precinct on any election day, or into any building owned or occupied by any agency of the federal government, state government, or political subdivision thereof;3 or
+- Church or place where people have assembled for worship (however, another statute described above prohibits people with concealed carry permits from carrying concealed firearms in houses of worship), or into any election precinct on any election day, or into any building owned or occupied by any agency of the federal government, state government, or political subdivision thereof;3 or

 - School bus, or onto the premises of any function or activity sponsored or sanctioned by school officials or the district school board.4